-For 2019, and under our Annual Incentive Plan, the target award for Mr. Schlecht was 100% of his base salary, and the target award for Mr. Loretta was 50% of his base salary.
+For 2019, and under our Annual Incentive Plan, the target awards for Mr. Schlecht and Ms. Pugliese were 100% of their base salaries, and the target awards for Messrs.
+Dittrich and Loretta were 50% of their base salaries.
 The performance metrics for 2019 were also EBT&B and net sales.
 The EBT&B threshold outcome for fiscal 2019 was not achieved.
 Accordingly, we did not pay an annual incentive payout to our NEOs in fiscal 2019.